huggingface/blog/sd3.md

 Additionally, we’re providing a [DreamBooth](https://dreambooth.github.io/) fine-tuning script for SD3 leveraging [LoRA](https://huggingface.co/blog/lora).
 The script can be used to efficiently fine-tune SD3 and serves as a reference for implementing rectified flow-based training pipelines.
 Other popular implementations of rectified flow include [minRF](https://github.com/cloneofsimo/minRF/).

 To get started with the script, first, ensure you have the right setup and a demo dataset available (such as [this one](https://huggingface.co/datasets/diffusers/dog-example)).
-Refer here (TODO) for details.
+Refer [here](https://github.com/huggingface/diffusers/blob/main/examples/dreambooth/README_sd3.md) for details.
 Install `peft` and `bitsandbytes` and then we’re good to go:

 ```bash
 export MODEL_NAME="stabilityai/stable-diffusion-3-medium"